solana-foundation/developer-content/docs/programs/deploying.md

 ---
 title: "Deploying Programs"
 description:
-  "Deploying onchain programs can be done using the Solana CLI using the Upgradable BPF loader to upload the compiled byte-code to the Solana blockchain."
+  Deploying onchain programs can be done using the Solana CLI using the Upgradable BPF loader to upload the compiled byte-code to the Solana blockchain.
 sidebarSortOrder: 2
 ---